 1. In the bowl of a stand mixer combine the flour, brown sugar, yeast, and salt and mix with the paddle attachment until well-combined.
 Switch to the dough hook and with the mixer on low add the water in a steady stream.
 Continue to mix until a shaggy dough forms, about 3 minutes.
 Add the butter pieces, a few at a time, and continue to mix the dough until smooth and pliable, 5 to 7 minutes.
 The dough should be supple and smooth and not too sticky.
 Remove the dough from the bowl, butter the bowl, and return the dough.
 Cover with plastic wrap and let stand at room temperature until doubled, 1 to 2 hours.
 Gently expel the air from the dough, knead it into a ball again, cover with plastic wrap and refrigerate overnight.

-2. Line two baking sheets with parchment paper.
+2. Line two baking sheets with silicon baking mats.
 On a lightly floured surface, cut the dough into 10 equal pieces, about 2 1/2 ounces each.
 Working with one piece a time, roll out to a 16 to 18 inch length.
 Form into a pretzel shape by first making a “U”, then twisting the ends around each other, and bringing the ends down to overlap over the bottom.
 Transfer to the prepared sheets and repeat with the remaining dough.
 Set shaped pretzels aside to puff for about 25 minutes.

 3. Preheat the oven to 425° F on standard or 400°F on convection.
 Prepare the water bath.
 Bring 8 cups of water to a simmer in a large pot.
 (Make sure the water is at least a few inches below the rim of the pan as it will bubble furiously when you add the baking soda.)
 Add the baking soda and the brown sugar to the water and whisk to combine.
 Once the bubbles have mostly subsided, carefully add 2 to 3 pretzels to the pot.
 (I think it’s easiest to put the pretzel into the bowl of a spider or large slotted spoon and lower it into the water.)
 Cook for about 30 seconds to 1 minute per side then transfer them to the prepared sheets with a slotted spoon or spider.
 Sprinkle with salt.
 Repeat with remaining pretzels.